 How to Freeze Whipped Cream

-To my delight, I found that homemade whipped cream freezes very well.
-I discovered this by accident when my beautiful wife plated whipped cream, froze it and then ate it like ice cream.
+To our delight, we found that homemade whipped cream freezes very well.
+We discovered this by accident when one of our team members plated the whipped cream, froze it and then ate it like ice cream.
 It was genius!

 To freeze your leftover homemade whipped cream, dollop spoonfuls of whipped cream onto a parchment-lined baking sheet.
 You can use a piping bag to make it fancy, or just throw it down by the spoonful.